BazzaCuda/MinimalistMediaPlayerX/README.md

 Control | Action
 ------- | ------
-`ALT-SPACEBAR`			| Activate the system menu to get to the About Box `ESCape`				| exit Fullscreen mode, or exit the app if in window mode `SPACEBAR` 				| pause/resume playback (all media windows) `LEFT Click`            | pause/resume playback
+`SHIFT key (either)`    | show or hide the Help window listing all the keyboard functions `ALT-SPACEBAR`			| activate the system menu to get to the About Box `ESCape`				| exit Fullscreen mode, or exit the app if not in fullscreen mode `SPACEBAR` 				| pause/resume playback
-`LEFT Double-Click`     | toggle fullscreen
-`RIGHT Double-Click`    | toggle fullscreen
-`Numpad +` 	  	        | increase playback speed.
-Can be held down for rapid increase.
-`/`						| increase playback speed.
-Can be held down for rapid increase.
-`Numpad -`		        | decrease playback speed.
-Can be held down for rapid decrease.
-`\`						| decrease playback speed.
-Can be held down for rapid decrease.
-`Pg Dn`                 | rotate video left/anti-clockwise (you must have first rotated right at least once) `Pg Up`                 | rotate video right/clockwise (you must do this at least once before you can rotate left) `F10`                   | open media file in PotPlayer (assumes default installation folder) `F11`                   | open media file in LossLess Cut (assumes default installation folder)
-`F12`					| open media file in ShotCut editor (assumes default installation folder) `=`						| copy media file name (without the extension) to clipboard. e.g. for saving the file after F12.
+`=`						| copy media file name (without the extension) to clipboard. e.g. for saving the file after F12.
 `A`						| play the first media file in the playlist (Z plays last) `B`						| [B]lackout/restore progress [B]ar
 `Ctrl-B`                | Make the progress [B] more prominent.
-Gets lost in some lighting conditions or very bright videos.
-`C`						| show/Hide on-screen [C]ontrols and media file timestamp (all media windows) `Ctrl-C`				| show/Hide all on-screen controls, media file timestamp and media metadata (all media windows) `D` and `DEL`			| [D]elete current media file (after confirmation) `Ctrl-D and Ctrl-DEL`	| [D]elete all files in the current media file's folder (after confirmation) - subfolders not effected.
+`C`						| show/Hide on-screen [C]ontrols and media file timestamp
+`Ctrl-C`				| show/Hide all on-screen controls, media file timestamp and media metadata `D` and `DEL`			| [D]elete current media file (after confirmation) `Ctrl-D and Ctrl-DEL`	| [D]elete all files in the current media file's folder (after confirmation) - subfolders not effected.
 `E`						| [E]ars - Mute/Unmute sound